Pregnancy Symptoms at 12 DPO: What To Expect

 Implantation bleeding

 Are your breasts feeling different than usual?
 That’s normal.
 You’ve likely experienced breast tenderness leading up to your period.
-This is due to rising progesterone levels that cause an increase in blood flow to the breast.
-This tenderness can also be part of early pregnancy symptoms.Increased urination
+This is due to rising progesterone levels, which cause an increase in blood flow to the breasts.
+This tenderness can also be a symptom of early pregnancy

 Each woman experiences pregnancy symptoms differently.